Nantes: Local government

 The city is administered by a mayor and a council, elected every six years.
 The council has 65 councillors.
-It originated in 1410, when John V, Duke of Brittany created the Burghers' Council.
+It originated in 1410, when John V, Duke of Brittany created the Burghers's Council.
 The assembly was controlled by wealthy merchants and the Lord Lieutenant.
 After the union of Brittany and France, the burghers petitioned the French king to give them a city council which would enhance their freedom; their request was granted by Francis II in 1559.
 The new council had a mayor, ten aldermen and a crown prosecutor.
-The first council was elected in 1565 with Nantes' first mayor, Geoffroy Drouet.
+The first council was elected in 1565 with Nantes's first mayor, Geoffroy Drouet.
 The present city council is a result of the French Revolution and a 4 December 1789 act.
 The current mayor of Nantes is Johanna Rolland (Socialist Party), who was elected on 4 April 2014.
 The party has held a majority since 1983, and Nantes has become a left-wing stronghold.
+The city council is based at the Hôtel de Ville (City Hall).

-Since 1995 Nantes has been divided into 11 neighbourhoods (quartiers), each with an advisory committee and administrative agents.
+Since 1995, Nantes has been divided into 11 neighbourhoods (quartiers), each with an advisory committee and administrative agents.
 City-council members are appointed to each quartier to consult with the local committees.
 The neighbourhood committees, existing primarily to facilitate dialogue between citizens and the local government, meet twice a year.

 Like most French municipalities, Nantes is part of an intercommunal structure which combines the city with 24 smaller, neighbouring communes.
 Called Nantes Métropole, it encompasses the city's metropolitan area and had a population of 609,198 in 2013.
 Nantes Métropole administers urban planning, transport, public areas, waste disposal, energy, water, housing, higher education, economic development, employment and European topics.
 As a consequence, the city council's mandates are security, primary and secondary education, early childhood, social aid, culture, sport and health.
 Nantes Métropole, created in 1999, is administered by a council consisting of the 97 members of the local municipal councils.
-According to an act passed in 2014, beginning in 2020 the metropolitan council will be elected by the citizens of Nantes Métropole.
+According to an act passed in 2014, beginning in 2020, the metropolitan council will be elected by the citizens of Nantes Métropole.
 The council is currently overseen by Rolland.